 - This is an older post, obviously.
 But this is the 2022 Florida statute on the cost of collecting medical records.
 The key language: “The exclusive charge for copies of patient records may include sales tax and actual postage, and, except for nonpaper records that are subject to a charge not to exceed $2, may not exceed $1 per page.
 A fee of up to $1 may be charged for each year of records requested…However, a patient whose records are copied or searched for the purpose of continuing to receive medical care is not required to pay a charge for copying or for the search. “

 HIPAA allows health care providers to charge a “reasonable, cost-based fee” for:

 - The cost of the production, including supplies and labor (which is always wildly overbilled)

 - The costs associated with a summary which we never ask for

-You would think an electronic record would be a lot cheaper but half of the time they make this more expensive than just getting a hard copy.
+You would think an electronic record would be a lot cheaper, but half of the time they make this more expensive than just getting a hard copy.
 I don’t know why.
 Wait, I do know why.
 There are two reasons: (1) money and (2) to make medical malpractice actions more difficult to investigate.

 Discouraging Medical Malpractice Cases

 I alluded to this earlier.
 It is a big thing.
 Let’s say there is a 5% chance a doctor committed malpractice that killed someone you love.
 It is hard to entice a lawyer to spend $2,000 to collect records on a case that is very unlikely to be a case.
 So is the victim’s family who might already be going under financial hardship going to put up $2,000 of their own money?
-That is a really tough thing to do, right?
-This is exactly why health care providers do not want to give you your medical records on a disc, even when this can be done in a matter of seconds.
+That is a callous thing to require, right?
+This is why health care providers do not want to give you your medical records on a disc, even when this can be done in a matter of seconds.